NaeemBolchhi/qrcodegen/README.md

     - `ecc`: Can be 1, 2, 3, or 4.
 1 is Lowest and 4 is Highest.
 Should be Integer.
 Check [here](https://www.han-soft.com/releases/barcode2d/documents/p_ecclevel_qrcode.html) if you want to understand this value.
     - `background`: Background color of the QR.
 Use a HEX value.
 Should be String.
     - `foreground`: Foreground color of the QR.
 Use a HEX value.
 Should be String.
     - `container`: Point to a document element that will contain the qr.
 It will be cleaned every time you create a QR.
-Should be a JS property.
+Should be JS code leading to a valid HTML element.

 So, here's an example command with all the values inserted:
 ```